Azure-Samples/openai-end-to-end-baseline/README.md

 #### Download your flow

-1. Open the Prompt flow UI in Azure Machine Learning Studio
+1. Open the prompt flow UI in Azure Machine Learning Studio
 1. Expand the 'Files' tab in the right pane of the UI
 1. Click on the download icon to download the flow as a zip file